 Stuttering is a communication disorder involving disruptions, or “disfluencies,” in a person’s speech.
-The word “stuttering” can be used to refer either to the specific speech disfluencies that are commonly seen in people who stutter or to the overall communication difficulty that people who stutter may experience.
+The word “stuttering” can be used to refer either to the specific speech disfluencies that are commonly produced by people who stutter or to the overall communication difficulty that people who stutter may experience.

 In addition to producing disfluencies, people who stutter often experience physical tension and struggle in their speech muscles, as well as embarrassment, anxiety, and fear about speaking.
-Together, these symptoms can make it very difficult for people who stutter to say what they want to say, and to communicate effectively with others.
-There are, perhaps, as many different patterns of stuttering as there are people who stutter.
-There are many different degrees of stuttering, from mild to severe.
+Together, these symptoms can make it very difficult for people who stutter to speak, and this makes it difficult for them to communicate effectively with others.
+There are as many different patterns of stuttering as there are people who stutter, and many different degrees of stuttering, from mild to severe.

 What Causes Stuttering?

 The precise cause of stuttering is not known; however, researchers around the world are actively seeking new information about this complex communication disorder.
 We do know that stuttering is not caused by emotional problems and it is not a psychological disorder.
 We also know that stuttering is not the fault of the family or of the person who stutters.